 Fibromyalgia is a challenging chronic pain syndrome to treat.
 Fibromyalgia requires a holistic approach that includes medications, diet alterations, supportive exercise, and other lifestyle changes to help manage fibromyalgia symptoms.

-More than ten million US adults, mostly women, suffer from this disease and are looking for answers to how to deal with the daily onslaught of chronic pain, and short bursts of physical activity may be the answer.
+More than ten million US adults, primarily women, suffer from this condition and are looking for answers to deal with the daily onslaught of chronic pain.
+Recent research suggests that short bursts of physical activity may bring some fibro relief.

-The study was undertaken over a twelve-week period of time and involved studying 84 people with fibromyalgia.
+The study was undertaken over twelve weeks and involved studying 84 people with fibromyalgia.
 The study participants were told to incorporate thirty minutes of lifestyle exercise as part of the week for 5 to 7 days.

 Those instructed particularly in lifestyle physical activity told the researchers that they had fewer physical functioning deficits and decreased pain than the control group, who did not receive special exercise training.

 According to research, fibromyalgia patients should do more physical activity as part of their daily exercises.
 However, physical activity duration doesn't have to be significant, which is good because fibromyalgia patients have very little stamina, especially when starting a new exercise regime.